Abstract Submission Guidelines

 - A spell-checked abstract that conforms to the sample available here.

-Selection for Oral Presentation
+Selection for Poster Presentation

 All submitted abstracts will be considered for poster presentation.
 The corresponding author may choose to have their abstract considered for oral presentation.
 The Planning Committee will review the abstracts and contact the authors whose work they want to incorporate into the overall meeting program.